http4s/http4s/docs/src/main/mdoc/client.md

 ```

 For the remainder of this tutorial, we'll use an alternate client backend
 built on the standard `java.net` library client.
-Unlike the blaze
+Unlike the ember
 client, it does not need to be shut down.
-Like the blaze-client, and
+Like the ember-client, and
 any other http4s backend, it presents the exact same `Client`
 interface!